gammazero/linksame/README.md

 ## Command-line utility

-The `lnsame` command is the command-line utility that provides functionality to links identical files in a directory tree.
+The `lnsame` command is a command-line utility that replaces finds identical files and replaces these with links to a single instance of the file.

 ## Library